-Nut milks are not as compatible with hot and spicy ingredients as they are with other smoothies.
-Simply start with 8 ounces of water instead.
+Nut milk is not as compatible with hot and spicy ingredients as they are with other smoothies.
+Start with 8 ounces of water instead.

-Spiciness goes especially well with kale.
+Spiciness goes exceptionally well with kale.
 Add a cup of kale, with the mid-veins removed, for your greens in this smoothie.

-You can also smooth out this recipe with an avocado.
-Avocado adds a wonderful creaminess to any smoothie.
+You can also smooth out this recipe with avocado.
+Avocado adds a beautiful creaminess to any smoothie.
 Add a half or whole avocado, depending on the size of the fruit.

 4. Adventurous Smoothie